VantaBlack28/Sports-Event-Database-Management/README.md

 # Sports-Event-Database-Management
 Translating database ER diagram into database tables to insert into and manage for a hypothetical company that specializes in Sporting Event Management.

+Done in a text file in SQL language format.

 File details:
-## Sports Event DBMS by Shrivar Naidu
+## Sports Event DBMS by Shrivar Naidu.txt

 - Creating tables for entities such as Event and SportsComplexArea, as well as relationships between entities, using Referential Integrity for accurate capture.
 - Inserting values into the Database.